-The NGF noted that NEMMCO's decision to override the breach of the MRLs shown in medium-term PASA for the 2008/09 summer using results from the Drought Study.91 The NGF recommend consideration be given to moving away from using an MRL style approach, and toward using the now regular Energy Adequacy Assessment Projection (EAAP) to monitor reliability outlooks (at least in the medium term timeframe).
+The NGF noted NEMMCO's decision to override the breach of the MRLs shown in medium-term PASA for the 2008/09 summer using results from the Drought Study.68 The NGF recommended consideration be given to moving away from using an MRL style approach, and toward using the now regular EAAP to monitor reliability outlooks (at least in the medium term timeframe).
 It considered it would be a more accurate assessment of reserve levels against the reliability standard, and represent a more realistic trigger for intervention.